eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 ## Overview

-This is library offering a DSL (domain specific language) for defining how a set of claims should be made selectively disclosable.
+This is a library offering a DSL (domain-specific language) for defining how a set of claims should be made selectively disclosable.

 Library implements [SD-JWT draft5](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-05.html)